Mateo-LORENTE/Badminton_Shot_Detection/README.md

 ## 🏸 Example Annotated Video

-After running the **BadTrackNet** pipeline, an annotated video is generated.
+After running the pipeline, an annotated video is generated.
 It shows:
 - Shuttlecock trajectory detected by **TrackNetV2**
-- Hits detected for top/bottom player
+- Hits detected for top/bottom player green circle for bottom player and blue for top player

 https://github.com/user-attachments/assets/a1b15e35-4203-48c5-bae7-ce5d45afe86b

-This video demonstrates shuttlecock tracking and automatic hit annotation.
+This video demonstrates shuttlecock tracking with reliable automatic hit annotation.

+### 📊 Performance on Test Set

+On the test dataset ~1000 strokes, the pipeline achieves:

+- **Precision:** 0.91
+- **Recall:** 0.82

+These metrics correspond to the **hit detection** module, demonstrating reliable performance in identifying shuttlecock strikes for both top and bottom players.

 ## 📎 Notes